zmeyskiy/LittleHelper/README.md

 List of all commands:

-version - Prints the version of the program to the console.\n discordrpc - Opens a window where you can connect Discord Rich Presence with your settings.\n install python - Installs Python on your PC.\n documentation/help/commands/command - Opens this documentation for using this program.
+version - Prints the version of the program to the console. discordrpc - Opens a window where you can connect Discord Rich Presence with your settings. install python - Installs Python on your PC. documentation/help/commands/command - Opens this documentation for using this program.

 # Screenshots